“Dude, how much did it cost you to take a year off work?”

 But, it’s very difficult to estimate how much you’ll spend during a year off because:

 - First, there’s a massive lifestyle difference between working and not working.
-Traveling, pursuing hobbies, and general amusement adds a lot of cost that is hard to anticipate.
+Traveling, pursuing hobbies, general amusement, or even volunteer work can add a lot of cost that is hard to anticipate.
+Health insurance also can be a HUGE expense depending on your age and location.

-- A year off may be much cheaper than you initially think.
+- A career gap may be much cheaper than you initially think.
 Not working gives you a lot of time to be frugal and less wasteful with money.
 My wife and I spent about $20k less than I thought we would over the last year due to cooking at home, cheap travel, credit card hacking and smarter shopping.

-- Most people find small ways of making money or working a small amount during gap years.
+- Most people find creative ways of making money or working a small amount during gap years.
 Buying/selling stuff, taking part time gigs or continuing side hustles are common.

 #3) Difference in Net Worth Over 1 Year:

 A recent awesome realization for me… I just calculated the difference in my net worth between the time I quit my job, and today.
 As it turns out, over the past 14 months, my total net worth has actually increased.
-It’s higher by exactly $11,951 than a year ago (I track it all in my quarterly reviews)
+It’s higher by exactly $11,951 than a year ago.
+It’s like a paid vacation!

 Since we haven’t hit our FI number yet… You might be wondering how I have a higher net worth now than 12 months ago.
 Several factors contributed to this: